Give your new employees a great first impression with this onboarding and induction template.

 The first phase is about the employee’s pre-arrival to ensure that they have a seamless integration into the business.

-One method of doing this is getting all the necessary employee forms out of the way i.e. their employment contract, payroll forms, legal documents and any other work requirements.
+One method of doing this is getting all the necessary hr documents for new employees out of the way i.e. their employment contract, payroll forms, legal documents and any other work requirements.

 If you’re looking for a HR software that can help you onboard your employees digitally, we’ve put together this handy guide to help you choose the perfect HRIS for your team.